minjunp/MarketPred/README.md

 # Predicting stock price movement
-Our pipeline uses Long short-term memory (LSTM) deep learning pipeline to predict stock price movement You can find our final report for this project.
+Our pipeline uses Long short-term memory (LSTM) deep learning pipeline to predict stock price movement You can find our final report and proposal for this project in:
 ```
-$ Final-Report.pdf
+Final-Report.pdf & Proposal.pdf
 ```

 ## Repository Structure